The intersection of structure and strategy

 Lastly, everything we do is guided by a “serve first” mentality.
 Our rewards as a firm come when our clients are successful in meeting their goals—this has led to deep and long-lasting relationships.
 We take great pride in our skills and our knowledge in helping clients to make better financial decisions.

-Jonathan Muhlendorf is cofounder of Muhlendorf Shepherd Financial Group, serving clients in the Tidewater area of Northern Virginia.
+Jonathan Muhlendorf, CFP, is the president of Envision Wealth Management, serving clients in the Tidewater area of Northern Virginia.
 Mr. Muhlendorf says he “discovered his passion for helping clients reach their financial goals” while attending the University of Virginia (UVA) and assisting on UVA’s first capital campaign.
 During his final year at UVA, his planned giving team raised over $50 million.

 Upon graduation from UVA, Mr. Muhlendorf acquired his investment and insurance licenses and started the Certified Financial Planner (CFP) coursework at Old Dominion University, becoming one of the youngest CFP practitioners in the country.